Bringing Your Time and Effort to Life

-I don’t think a specific tutorial is the most effective way to learn image processing, though I have used them for ideas.
-With a tutorial, you’ll have a tendency to follow the it exactly to process your data-set that doesn’t match the tutorial you watched.
+I don’t think one specific tutorial is the most effective way to learn image processing, though I have used them for ideas.
+With a tutorial, you’ll have a tendency to follow the it exactly to process your data-set that doesn’t match the data used in the tutorial.
 Instead I prefer to follow a set of steps to create a successful workflow.
 Everything I reference has to do with Photoshop.
 I’m using CS5, which is ancient by now, but it does the job.
 GIMP is a free tool that has a lot of the same functionality, but I can’t speak to it with any type of authority having not used it.

 The two images below were created from the same data.
-The image on the left was processed when I just stated and was clueless.
+The data was collected on the first night I ever imaged.
+The image on the left was processed when I was green to the hobby and clueless.
 The image on the right was processed using my current workflow methods.
-Neither of these are a completed data-set and require additional integration time.
+Neither of these are a completed data-set and require additional integration time, but it’s representative of a bad workflow vs. a good one.

 Layers Make a Huge Image – They Also Make a Successful Image